PentHertz/RF-Swift/docs/remote-agent.md

 opens an authenticated RF Swift command panel.
 Commands are sent as argument arrays to the remote `rfswift` binary rather than interpolated into a shell.

 After authentication, Workbench switches to the remote engine.
+The engine doctor (the Engines chip) then describes the agent host instead of this
+machine: every installed engine with its state, the number of RF Swift containers the agent can list on it, and the agent's reason when it cannot use one, plus whether Nix is installed there.
+Engines are managed on the agent host itself; the doctor only shows them.
 Mission listing, inspection, container/Nix creation, image checks and pulls, start/stop, deletion, container configuration, interactive terminals, and mission-workspace artifacts are routed to the agent.
 There is no fallback to the GUI host.
 Use **Disconnect**